Here are some answers to FAQ’s

 Do paintings need to be shipped?
 Are they for sale?

 This is an online show only so you do not need to ship anything.
 Paintings will not be for sale through Women in Watercolor.
 Simply upload the painting image on the website and that’s all you have to do!
 They do not have to be for sale.
 You can enter a painting from any time period as long as you have not entered it into a previous Women in Watercolor Competition.
 It does not matter if you have already sold it or if it’s won awards in other shows.
 If we are contacted from a potential buyer wanting to purchase something, we will pass along the buyers contact information to the artist with no commission taken from Women in Watercolor.

 How are the winners picked for the Juried Show?

 Judging is completely blind.
 There are 9 judges from multiple countries, backgrounds and styles of watercolor that go through and score every single entry.
-The judges score each piece from 1-7.
-7 is Best in Show/ First Place, 6 is Second Place, and so on.
+The judges score each piece from 1-20.
 All nine judges scores are added up to pick the winners.
 Depending on the year, each category has a different number of entries, making that category more or less competitive.
+There is a cutoff score that determines which paintings are accepted or not.
+The number of accepted entries varies each year depending on the scores.
 Judging is completely blind.
 The judges have no access to the artists name, country or any other information; they are just looking at images.
 All they have access to is the category entered, the painting image, size and title.
-The judges do not know who wins until the scores are tallied and the winners are posted with their names!
+The judges do not know who wins until the scores are tallied and the winners are posted online with their names!
 PLEASE do not send your painting images to the judges directly.
+Juried Awards Notice After July 15.

 Why do people get more than one painting accepted?
 If everyone got only one painting accepted there would be more space for different artists.